wwt/testing-time-java/README.md

 ```

 Let's dive into the `isBirthday(Person person)` method.
 In `java.time` there is a [MonthDay](https://docs.oracle.com/javase/8/docs/api/java/time/MonthDay.html)
-class that represents a month day combo. `MonthDay` has a `now(...)` factory method that takes a clock to provide the
+class that represents a month day combination. `MonthDay` has a `now(...)` factory method that takes a clock to provide the
 current month and day.
 Using the injected clock, we determine the current `MonthDay`, and compare that to the month and
 day of the person's birthday.
+When this method returns true, a notification is generated with an uplifting message.

 ### Testing edge cases

 Looks great, ship it; right?
-We have one more consideration, people born Feb 29th on a leap year will only be notified
+We have one more consideration: people born Feb 29th on a leap year will only be notified
 once every four years with the current implementation.
 We don't want to forget about them!

 ```java